NixOS/rfcs/rfcs/0000-plan-dynanism.md

 To this new generation of developers, the distro (or homebrew) is a crufty relic from an earlier age to bootstrap modernity, and then be forgotten about.

 Right now, to deal with these packages, we either convert by hand, or commit lots of generated code into Nixpkgs.
-But I don't think either of those options are healthy or sustainable.
+But I don't think either of those options is healthy or sustainable.
 The problem with the first is sheer effort; we'll never be able to keep up.
 The problem with the second is bloating Nixpkgs but more importantly reproducability: If someone wants to update that generated code it is unclear how.
 All these mean that potential users coming from this new model of development find Nix / Nixpkgs cumbersome and unsuited to their needs.